GersonSR/comp20-group-project/STATUS1.md

 * Data visualization (client side)
   * Make a simple leaderboard that shows the top scores (either on a separate page or in a "pop-up")
 * Start creating manners of which to represent data to client such as scoreboards etc.

+#Comments by Ming
+* Focus on the client side stuff first.
+Security of server side is a never-ending battle.
+Remember, you are not aiming for perfection in the semester group project.